Kryptovaluta Skat Danmark: 2024 Guide

 How is crypto taxed in Denmark?

-The Danish Tax Agency - Skattestyrelsen - are quite clear that they don’t view Bitcoin and other cryptocurrencies as a fiat currency, like Danish Krone.
+The Danish Tax Agency - Skattestyrelsen - is quite clear that they don’t view Bitcoin and other cryptocurrencies as a fiat currency, like the Danish Krone.

 Instead, they view cryptocurrency as a kind of personal asset.